TheTechsTech/Wine/README.md

 This container can automatically turn python scripts directly to windows executable by dropping *.py into a mounted watch folder, and *.exe will be in another mounted folder for the binary.
 This done by using by python script from https://github.com/joh/when-changed

+For example howto on c++ and others see: http://ooo-imath.sourceforge.net/wiki/index.php/Cross-compiling_for_Windows

 ### Usage
 To run it:
 ```